JanssenProject/jans/docs/admin/planning/security-best-practices.md

 [iOS](https://github.com/openid/AppAuth-iOS),
 or [JavaScript](https://github.com/openid/AppAuth-JS).

-If additional security is needed, consider using the [FAPI](https://openid.net/wg/fapi/) profile of OpenID Connect, which adds additional signing, encryption and security mitigations.
+If additional client security is needed, consider using the [FAPI](https://openid.net/wg/fapi/) profile of OpenID Connect, which adds additional signing, encryption and security mitigations.